chandran6799/FitnessTracker-frontend/README.md

 https://fitness-tracker-backend-a17f.onrender.com/

 Technologies:

 MongoDB: NoSQL database used to store user details.

 Express.js: Web application framework for Node.js used to handle server-side logic and routing.

 React.js: JavaScript library for building user interfaces used to create an interactive and dynamic front-end.

 Node.js: JavaScript runtime environment used to execute server-side code.

 Tailwind css: Front-end framework used for designing a web site and responsive Design.

 JWT: JSON Web Tokens used for authentication and securing API endpoints.
-Contributing
-Contributions are welcome!
-If you'd like to contribute to the project, please follow these steps: